 Funerals at Ascension

 This guide can be used at any time.
-You can refer to it when you are faced with these decisions because your loved one just passed away or you can make your wishes clear to your family ahead of your death by choosing preferences such as a funeral home/mortuary, if you want a Vigil, a Funeral Liturgy and Committal, what readings and music, and where you want your final resting place to be.
+You can refer to it when you are faced with these decisions because your loved one just passed away or you can make your wishes clear to your family ahead of your death by choosing personal preferences such as a funeral home/mortuary, what readings and music, and where you want your final resting place to be.

 If you are using this information to pre-plan your own funeral, please give a copy of the completed forms to a trusted family member.
-You may also leave a copy of the completed form with a funeral facilitator or the parish office.
+You may also leave a copy of the completed form with the parish office or a funeral home.

 Printable Guide (Includes Forms)